-If you go to the Visitor Center, close to the Chapel of the Apparitions, you can get a brochure that includes a schedule of the services.
+If you go to the Visitor Center, close to the Chapel of the Apparitions, you can get a brochure that includes a schedule of the services in the Fatima churches.

-Some people just make a Fatima pilgrimage for the holy water, which supposedly can even cure illnesses.
+Some people make a pilgrimage to Fatima Portugal just for the holy water, which supposedly can even cure illnesses.
 You get the holy water from a fountain in the center of the square.
-We both tasted a little bit of the water and splashed in on ourselves.
-Many people bring bottles and fill them up to take the water away.
+We both tasted a little bit of the holy water from Fatima and splashed it on ourselves.
+Many people bring bottles and fill them up to take the Fatima water away.

 It was also interesting to see that there is a section of the Berlin Wall in Fatima.
 This segment is here placed as a monument to God’s intervention for the fall of Communism as promised at Fatima.
 Architect J. Carlos Loureiro designed the monument and it was inaugurated on the 13th. of August 1994.

-You can also visit the children’s homes.
+You can also visit the children’s homes just on the outskirts of Fatima town.
 We decided to do a quick drive-by since it was not very far away from the Sanctuary of Our Lady of Fatima.
 The children came from very humble roots, as the houses were small.
 If I would have had more time, I would have loved to go inside.

 You can do a Lisbon to Fatima day trip since you don’t have to travel very far.
 The distance from Lisbon to Fatima is only 70 miles, but Fatima is not the easiest town to get to.
 The closest train station is located 20 km from the town, so if you wanted to travel to Fatima by train you would still need to take a taxi from the train station.

 You could also take a bus from Lisbon to Fatima.
 The buses to Fatima depart from Sete Rios and you can check the schedule here.